L-Fuculokinase

-Thus, the two substrates of this enzyme are ATP and L-fuculose, whereas its two products are ADP and L-fuculose-1-phosphate.
+The enzyme characterised from Escherichia coli converts the deoxy sugar, L-fuculose, to L-fuculose 1-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
 The gene name used for the gene that encodes L-fuculokinase is fucK.

-L-Fuculokinase belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+L-Fuculokinase is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:L-fuculose 1-phosphotransferase.
 Other names in common use include L-fuculokinase (phosphorylating), and L-fuculose kinase.
 This enzyme participates in fructose and mannose metabolism.